 Why You Should Watch: While the series starts a little slow, it picks up the pace and includes a few different intriguing romances.
-It’s also got a great story with a good cast and the series has a fantastic ending.
+It’s also got a great story with an excellent cast, and the series has a fantastic ending.

-Content Note: TV-14 for implied rape, violence and intense medical scenes, and brief strong language.
+Content Note: TV-14 for implied assault, violence, and intense medical scenes, and brief strong language.

 IMDB Synopsis: A female sleuth sashays through the back lanes and jazz clubs of Melbourne in the late 1920s, fighting injustice with her pearl-handled pistol and her dagger sharp wit.

-Where to Watch: Netflix, Hoopla, Acorn TV.
+Where to Watch: Hoopla, Acorn TV.
 You can also buy on digital or DVD.

-Why You Should Watch: For Miss Fisher’s wit, her incredible costumes, and for the synergistic romance between Detective Jack and Phryne Fisher!
+Why You Should Watch: For Miss Fisher’s wit, her incredible costumes, and the synergistic romance between Detective Jack and Phryne Fisher!
 There’s also a cute romance between her assistant, Dot, and the adorable Hugh Collins.
-This romantic murder mystery series became an international hit because it’s fabulous!
-It was so popular, in fact, fans from around the world recently crowdfunded a new movie coming out sometime this year or next.
+This romantic mystery series became an international hit because it’s fabulous!
+It was so popular that fans from around the world recently crowdfunded a new movie.

 Content Note: TV-14 for sensuality, innuendo, brief strong language, and intense situations.